Medford Community Electricity Aggregation program plan explains how the program will operate.

 Customer Notification Letter (Eversource) – sent to new Eversource electricity supply customers who are eligible for automatic enrollment in the program.
 Explains program options, product rates, renewable energy content and for those who choose to opt out, ways to leave the program before enrollment.

-The Disclosure Label is prepared and periodically updated by Medford CEA program’s electricity supplier.
-It provides detail on the energy mix for all program options.
-These documents are updated only periodically, therefore, the label available at this time may be for electricity supply from an earlier period.
+Disclosure Labels are prepared and periodically updated by Medford CEA program’s electricity supplier.
+They provide details on the energy mix for all program options.
+These documents are updated only periodically, therefore, the labels available at this time may be for electricity supply from an earlier period.